Bethia Beadman has true talent... feral and elemental.

 Bethia Beadman launches her new record ‘Chinatown’ by performing live with her band at the Union Chapel.
 Since witnessing desert rocker Mark Lanegan there last winter, his voice melting into the crypt, Bethia knew she would have to sing inside those walls.
 She has made two acclaimed albums, ‘Made of Love’ (2010) and ‘The Old Ships’ (2012), both issued on her own label, Rosélie Records.
 The fiercely independent spirit of those recordings now smoulders in the shifting fault lines of her new songs – recorded with her band at Real World Studios, in her native West Country and mixed in Los Angeles.

-The sleeve of her first album ‘Made of Love’ reflects a room in the film ‘Paris, Texas’, a title that conjures images of a Casablanca-style love story across continents.
-But no, it’s just a place in outback Texas called Paris, where someone once fell in love with a girl passing through, who maybe was French, or had a French name at least.
-“But”, says Bethia, “‘Chinatown’ is everywhere, a place in all our psyches, unconnected to any land; we don’t even know what it is, let alone where it is or what is going down.”
+The sleeve of her first album ‘Made of Love’ reflects a room in the film ‘Paris, Texas’, a title that conjures images of a Casablanca-style love story.
+But no, it’s just a place in outback Texas called Paris, where someone once fell in love with a girl passing through, who had a French name at least.
+Says Bethia, “‘Chinatown’ is everywhere and nowhere, a place in all our psyches.”

 A cross between Cat Power, Nick Drake and Scott Walker.